 According to third-party standard organizations like Cradle to Cradle, Basic inventories are difficult to work with and provide insufficient information for the purpose of material health assessments.

 Basic inventories are just a long list of chemicals present in a product.
 To make any sense of them a user or assessor must try and infer where and how in a multi-material product these substances may be used.
-For example, it makes a big difference if a substance with skin irritation potential is used in the arm rests of a chair versus the caster.
+For example, it makes a big difference if a substance with skin irritation potential is used in the armrests of a chair versus the caster.

 Chemical formulations come from suppliers

 Chemical formulation information typically exists at the material level.
 Chemical composition is controlled by formulators in the supply chain that produce the materials used in products.
-Therefore it is these suppliers that control the chemical composition and ultimately hold the information on what chemicals are used and need to be reported on an HPD.
+Therefore, it is these suppliers that control the chemical composition and ultimately hold the information on what chemicals are used and need to be reported on an HPD.

 Skipping from the material level up to the product level ignores the fact that a multi-material product manufacturer will have different relationships with different suppliers and will thus face different obstacles in obtaining information on different materials.
 It is common to have complete information on some materials and for other materials a complete refusal of the supplier to share information.
-There is no way of reflecting this reality in a Basic inventory since the assumption is that information is available equally on all materials in proportion of their weight in the product.
-Thus a user of a Basic inventory won’t be able to see for which materials a manufacturer had to rely on an old and outdated SDS and for which they really received full material disclosure from the supplier.
+There is no way of reflecting this reality in a Basic inventory since the assumption is that information is available equally on all materials in proportion to their weight in the product.
+Thus, a user of a Basic inventory won’t be able to see for which materials a manufacturer had to rely on an old and outdated SDS and for which they really received full material disclosure from the supplier.

 Basic inventories are impossible to verify for complex products.
 With a Basic inventory, as soon as you have more than one or two different materials in a product, it becomes impossible to determine if a disclosure is complete or where information may be missing.
-For example, in a Nested inventory you can look at the substances disclosed for a specific polymeric material to identify if at least one of each expected additive type has been disclosed, i.e., colorant, filler, antioxidant, plasticizer, and sometimes flame retardant, etc.
+For example, in a Nested inventory, you can look at the substances disclosed for a specific polymeric material to identify if at least one of each expected additive type has been disclosed, i.e., colorant, filler, antioxidant, plasticizer, and sometimes flame retardant, etc.